 "Tin can you hear me now?"

 Ah, childhood.
-Treehouses and sleepovers and talking to your friends on tin can telephones.
+Treehouses, playing baseball in the vacant lot, sleepovers and talking to your friends on tin can telephones.
 It's made of junk: just two old tin cans and a length of string, but it's the stuff that memories are made of.
 Occasionally you can see a variant that has a tube that travels underground.
 This variant is derived from early nautical vessels.

 - A chapter of Yotsuba&! has Yotsuba, Miura, and Ena playing with paper-cup versions.
 Yotsuba keeps hers, which shows up in later chapters as her "cell phone".